mchiavassa/prode/README.md

 ### Environment variables

 Copy the `.env.example` file, rename it to `.env`.
-Some env vars are already filled to run with the local docker container provided.
+Some variables are already filled to work with the local docker containers provided.

-### Docker container
+### Docker containers

-Start app the container using [Laravel Sail](https://laravel.com/docs/9.x/sail#introduction)
+Start the containers using [Laravel Sail](https://laravel.com/docs/9.x/sail#introduction)
 ```bash
 ./vendor/bin/sail up
 ```